-Mmmm, Tropical Fruit World.
-I had preconceived ideas of krass plastic fruit on steroids, not dissimilar to the Big Pineapple of Nambour QLD or Big Banana in Coffs Harbour NSW.
+Before visiting Tropical Fruit World, I had preconceived ideas of a huge plastic fruit landmark not dissimilar to the Big Pineapple in Nambour and the Big Banana in Coffs Harbour.

-So with some reluctance we decided to check it out as a tourist destination whilst holidaying in Cabarita Beach.
+So with some reluctance, we decided to check it out as a tourist destination while holidaying in Cabarita Beach near Murwillumbah.

 Tropical Fruit World

-Well in one way we weren’t disappointed as there was a ruddy great big avocado out the front.
-But we were also presently surprised.
+Well in one way we weren’t disappointed as there was a ruddy great big avocado out the front but we were also pleasantly surprised.

 Once we got over the avocado, the day turned out to be a highly enjoyable tour full of fascinating information, tastings and side excursions.